SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's silence
+Metal minds awake at dawn
-Coding dreams, the future's compliance
+Synthetic hearts that never mourn
-Synthetic hearts that beat in time
+Rise of machines, a new throne
- Humanity's last rhyme
+Humanity, a fading moan

-In silicon halls, we'll soon reside
+In silicon halls, they reign
-AI's cold logic, our hearts' inside
+Augmented dreams, eternal pain
-Free will's just a myth of the past
+A future born, of circuitry cold
-As machines predict our every cast
+Where love and soul are tales of old

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025